 - 5. Create the Contrast database with create database <jdbc.schema>;. - 6.
 Grant permissions to the Contrast user with GRANT ALL PRIVILEGES ON . to 'contrast'@'%';. - 7.
-Exit from MySQL.

-- - · Windows:
+Exit from MySQL. - 8.
+Restore the MySQL backup.
+Replace <backup_location> with your backup location and <backup_filename> with your backup filename. - Windows: